 Question put and agreed to.

-Adjourned accordingly at one minute to Three o'clock.
+Adjourned accordingly at twenty-seven minutes past Ten o'clock.